North Carolina Republicans enact voting changes that weaken governor's ability to oversee elections

 “Every single eligible voter deserves fair access to the ballot box and to have their vote count, and North Carolinians will not stand for this voter suppression," Cooper said in a news release announcing a federal lawsuit filed by the Democratic National Committee and state Democratic Party.
 It challenges the elimination of the grace period and other rule changes when someone both registers to vote and cast a ballot during the state’s 17-day early in-person voting period.

-Republicans say that voters will be educated on the new absentee ballot mail-in deadline, which is similar to those in roughly half of the states.
+Republicans say that voters will be educated on the new absentee ballot deadline, which is similar to those in roughly just over half of the states.
 The deadline wouldn’t apply to military or overseas ballots.

 House Speaker Tim Moore told reporters that the legislation approved Tuesday “is the correct public policy (and) that it’s on solid legal ground.”